 |Common Names||Goat's beard, goatsbeard, buck's beard, bride's feathers|

-|Plant Type||Herbaceous perennial|
+|Plant Type||Herbaceous, perennial|

-|Soil Type||Moist, rich|
+|Soil Type||Moist, loamy|

-|Bloom Time||Early summer|
+|Bloom Time||Spring, summer|

 |Native Areas||Asia, Europe, North America|